dansholds/grapple-comps-min/content/posts/14404-eastern-idaho-impact-bjj-tournament-2024.md

 Weigh ins without GI (1 pound allowance)

-Spectator Fees: We ARE allowing Spectators for this tournament ALL SPECTATORS $10 (kids under 10 yrs old is free)  Coaches: Two Coaches per academy may enter for FREE.
+Spectator Fees- We ARE allowing Spectators for this tournament ALL SPECTATORS $10 (kids under 10 yrs old is free)  Coaches- Two Coaches per academy may enter for FREE.
 Additional coaches must pay the $10 Spectator Fee.

-Prices:
+Prices-

 By February 9st - 1 DIVISION=$77/ 2 DIVISIONS =$89